Rig 'n' Roll: Gameplay

 Rig'n'Roll offers a lot of road exploration based on real-life locations, with multiple missions to be completed and places to visit in non-linear environments.
 Management in this game is done by using sliders, and much of the game is focused around cargo/truck selection and choosing routes.
 To start missions, the player drives into a warehouse and chooses either a normal delivery to another warehouse (which can be a solo delivery or a competition against AI opponents; the highest payment goes to whoever reaches the destination first) or a race with other truck drivers.
 Every delivery has a time limit, and the payment will be deducted if the player's truck hits anything while delivering fragile goods.
 While on the roads, players can interact with NPCs (e.g. hitchhikers) and take on sidequests.

 For the management part of the game, the player is able to hire or fire drivers, adjust driver AI behavior for both trucks and cargoes, upgrade their fleet of trucks, view rankings list, improve truck rating statistics, manage and expand their business economy at freight management offices, warehouses, and via a PDA device known as "Black Shark".
-Each driver has his or her own preferences for options such as choosing to make long or short distance deliveries, whether they should deliver fragile goods and how often they should participate in races.
-Changing the AI behavior may increase the amount of money the driver earns for the company per day but it may sometimes cause his or her loyalty to drop.
+Each driver has their own preferences for options such as choosing to make long or short distance deliveries, whether they should deliver fragile goods and how often they should participate in races.
+Changing the AI behavior may increase the amount of money the driver earns for the company per day but it may sometimes cause their loyalty to drop.

 Although there are no speed limits on any of the in-game roads, there is a heavy emphasis on following traffic laws while driving.
 In addition to hitting other vehicles, the player can be pulled over and fined by the police for offences like driving at night with the headlights off, driving in the wrong direction and not giving right of way.
 Committing an offence will usually trigger a pursuit by a police car even if there are none around at the time when the offence took place.